lucacasarin003-cell/system-identification-pem/README.md

 ### 3. Frequency Domain Analysis
 Bode plots are used to compare the true system with the estimated models.
 This allows evaluation of how well each model captures the system dynamics across frequencies.
-### 4. Statistical Analysis
-For the ARX model:
-- parameter estimates are extracted
-- asymptotic covariance is computed
-- confidence intervals are derived
-The consistency of the estimated parameters is verified by checking whether the true parameters lie within the estimated confidence intervals.
-## Results
-- ARX ARMAX and BJ include the ARX structure and the actual model is ARX so they provide a good approximation of the true system (Note BJ and ARMAX overparametrized the actual model).
-- We chose the OE model with $n_f = 1$ but the true denominator has degree of 2 so we have a structural bias.
-- Increasing dataset size improves estimation accuracy and reduces variance
-- Confidence interval analysis confirms asymptotic correctness of PEM estimates
 ## Figures
 ### Frequency Response (Bode Plot)
 ### Case 1: large dataset ($N=8000)